jdhitsolutions/PSJsonCredential/README.md

 # PSJsonCredential

 This PowerShell module contains a set of functions for storing a PSCredential object in a JSON file.
+This will only work on Windows-based systems.

 ## Release